 When it comes to the toilet, all you have to do is to sanitize the bowl, seat, and tank.
 To clean the vents, simply wash it.
 Also, remember to scrub the bathroom floor before moving out.

-Cleaning the Living Rooms and Bedrooms
+Living Rooms and Bedrooms Cleaning Checklist

 After the bathroom, your next stop will be the bedrooms and living rooms.
 Yes, the task will be a hassle.
 Don’t worry!
-Divide the activities into small chunks.
+Divide the activities into small tasks.
 Clean the windowsills, glass panels, tracks, casings, blinds, frames, sliding doors, fireplace, drawers, floors, and other pieces of furniture.
 Wash the curtains, wipe down air vents, replace the furnace filter, and apply a leather protector on wood surfaces.

 Other General Move-Out Cleaning Tasks